AnuragRaut08/GO-CLI-TODO-APP/README.md

-# Go CLI TODO App
+# GO CLI TODO App

 A simple Command Line Interface (CLI) application written in Go to manage a list of TODOs.
 The app supports saving and loading tasks from a JSON file for persistent storage.